The 25 Most Common Religious Fallacies

 “You cannot prove that God does not exist.”

-This treats absence of disproof as positive evidence.
-If this standard were accepted, belief would be warranted in any claim that cannot be conclusively falsified.
-The argument removes the requirement for evidence altogether and replaces it with epistemic stalemate.
-It does nothing to increase the likelihood that the claim is true.
+Why it fails: this treats the mere absence of disproof as though it were positive evidence.
+If that standard were genuinely accepted, then belief would be warranted in absolutely any claim that cannot be conclusively falsified, from fairies to invisible dragons.
+The argument quietly removes the requirement for evidence altogether and replaces it with a comfortable epistemic stalemate.
+It does nothing at all to increase the likelihood that the claim is actually true.

 5. Appeal to Authority (Scripture)